Distributional Properties of Nearest-Site Angular Distances on the Sphere: Introduction

-In this study, we first study the stochastic properties of $L_{0}(\Delta PBC)$ in detail, and extend these results to the case in which the spherical triangle $\Delta PBC$ is replaced by an arbitrary convex spherical polygon.
-Next, we use these results and techniques based on spherical Voronoi diagram to derive the distribution of $L_{2}(P_{1}, \dots, P_{m})$, which is the minimal arc distance between a uniformly distributed random point on $S^{2}$ to $\left\{ P_{1}, \dots, P_{m} \right\}$, a collection of pre-specified sites on the same sphere.
+In this study, we first derive the stochastic properties of $L_{0}(\Delta PBC)$ in detail.
+We then extend these results to $L_{1}(\Gamma,P)$, the corresponding distance for a convex spherical polygon $\Gamma$.
+Finally, using spherical Voronoi diagrams and triangulations of Voronoi cells, we derive the distribution of $L_{2}(P_{1}, \dots, P_{m})$, the minimal angular great-circle distance from a uniformly distributed random point on $S^{2}$ to a collection of prespecified sites ${P_{1}, \dots, P_{m}}$ on the same sphere.
+We also derive integral representations for raw moments of $L_0$, $L_1$, and $L_2$, together with explicit formulas for selected moments of $\cos(L_0)$, which are relevant to cosine similarity and spherical data analysis.
+The resulting framework provides a computationally tractable way to evaluate nearest-site distance distributions on spherical domains without relying solely on brute-force Monte Carlo simulation or generic numerical integration over the sphere.